brookemahoney/Drupal-8-easyvm/README.md

 * Added .gitattributes to ensure shell file line endings remain LF
 * Raised the VM memory from 512 to 1024MB
+* Fixed the Puppet version updated to 3.4.3 otherwise the Puphpet base install fails with later versions

 1.- Clone this repo